Quick Start Guide

 Writing Automations

-Each procedure follows a defined grammatical syntax that Kognitos understands, such as extract data, create a table, or send an email.
-By combining multiple procedures, you can build a complete automation workflow.
+A procedure is a single automation task.
+Each procedure describes a specific action and follows a defined grammatical syntax that Kognitos understands, such as extract data, create a table, or send an email.
+Procedures are the building blocks for Kognitos automations.

 upload a document where